Kr4is/FragGeneScan/README.md

+# FragGeneScan

-# Installation
+## Installation

-To install FragGeneScan, please follow the steps below:
+### To install FragGeneScan, please follow the steps below:

-### 1. Untar the downloaded file "FragGeneScan.tar.gz".
+#### 1. Untar the downloaded file "FragGeneScan.tar.gz".
 This will automatically generate the directory "FragGeneScan".

-### 2. Make sure that you also have a C compiler such as "gcc" and perl interpreter.
+#### 2. Make sure that you also have a C compiler such as "gcc" and perl interpreter.

-### 3. Run "makefile" to compile and build excutable "FragGeneScan"
+#### 3. Run "makefile" to compile and build excutable "FragGeneScan"
 ~~~
 	make clean
 	make fgs
 ~~~

-# Running the program
+## Running the program
-## 1. To run FragGeneScan,
+### 1. To run FragGeneScan:

 `./run_FragGeneScan.pl -genome=[seq_file_name] -out=[output_file_name] -complete=[1 or 0] -train=[train_file_name] -thread=[num_thread]`